-Successes are your character doing well at the actual task being attempted.
+Successes mean that your character doing well at the task being attempted.
 These get compared to the Difficulty Target for an action, and if your Successes are equal to or greater than the Success Target, you succeed at the task.